Our Objective is to look beyond the differences caused by autism and into the hearts and minds of these incredible people.

 Much attention is on autism because of the profound increase in the number of children being diagnosed.

-- In a new study published by the US Department of Health and Human Services in March, 2013, it was reported that an astounding 1 in 50 school-age children now have an autism diagnosis.
+- In a new study published by the US Department of Health and Human Services in March, 2014, it was reported that an estimated 1 in 68 children now have an autism diagnosis.

 The spotlight shown on autism as a result of the increase in prevalence opens opportunities for the world to consider how best to serve these individuals and their families.
 Although awareness of the increase in autism is important, it is also important to understand the person behind the diagnosis …why he or she may look, act, or appear different.

-- People with autism often have unusual interests or behaviors, sometimes called "stimming."
+- Autistic individuals often have unusual interests or behaviors, sometimes called "stimming."
 They may be more interested in parts of an object, rather than the whole object.
 They may become attached to odd items.
 Unusual behaviors may include hand flapping, walking on toes, or other movements that are repeated over and over.

 Mike Merzenich, a professor of neuroscience at UC San Francisco, says the notion that 75 percent of autistic people are mentally retarded is "incredibly wrong and destructive."
 He has worked with a number of children with autism, many of whom are nonverbal that would have been plunked into the low-functioning (severe) category simply because they lacked the ability to express what they know.2